dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 ## Design goal

-We write this tool for good extensiblity, so our implements should obay following order:
+We write this tool for good extensibility, so our implementation should obey following order:

-1. Extensiblity:
+1. Extensibility:
     * Support markdown syntax extension.
     * Support validation extension.
 2. Correctness:
-    We follow GFM syntax, but when some rule is too hard to implement, just breaking.
+    We follow GFM syntax, but when some rules is too hard to implement, just breaking.
 3. Performance:
-    We almost don't care performance.
+    Performance is not out major concern.

 ## Steps

-There are three step when calling [markup method](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownEngine.Markup(System.String,System.String)):
+There are three steps when calling [markup method](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownEngine.Markup(System.String,System.String)):
 * [Parse](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownParser)
 * [Rewrite](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenRewriter) or [validate](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidator)
 * [Render](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownRenderer)

-### Parse
+### Step 1: Parse

 In this step, it will parse markdown text to [models](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken).
 And in this phase, it is [rule](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownRule) based.